vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 ### Special Characters

-In order to extract raw values without noise we must treat certain characters as special:
+In order to extract raw values and remove wrapping characters, we must treat certain characters as special.
+These characters will be discarded:

 * `"..."` - Is used tp wrap phrases.
 Spaces are preserved, but the wrapping quotes will be discarded.
 * `[...]` - Is used to wrap phrases.
 Spaces are preserved, but the wrapping brackers will be discarded.